 SDG indicator metadata

 (Harmonized metadata template - format version 1.0)

 0. Indicator information

 0.a.
 Goal

 Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation

 0.b.
 Target

 Target 9.5: Enhance scientific research, upgrade the technological capabilities of industrial sectors in all countries, in particular developing countries, including, by 2030, encouraging innovation and substantially increasing the number of research and development workers per 1 million people and public and private research and development spending

 0.c.
 Indicator

-Indicator 9.5.1: Research and development expenditure as a proportion of GDP
+Indicator 9.5.2: Researchers (in full-time equivalent) per million inhabitants

 0.d.
 Series

 Not applicable.

 0.e.
 Metadata update

 2021-12-06

 0.f.
 Related indicators

-2a, 3b, 12a, 14a, 17.6, 17.7
+9.b, 12.a, 17.6, 17.7, 17.8

 0.g.
 International organisations(s) responsible for global monitoring

 United Nations Educational, Scientific and Cultural Organization (UNESCO)

 1. Data reporter

 1.a.
 Organisation

 United Nations Educational, Scientific and Cultural Organization (UNESCO)

 2. Definition, concepts, and classifications

 2.a.
 Definition and concepts

 Definitions:

-Research and development (R&D) expenditure as a proportion of Gross Domestic Product (GDP) is the amount of R&D expenditure divided by the total output of the economy.
+The researchers (in full-time equivalent) per million inhabitants is a direct measure of the number of research and development workers per 1 million people.

 Concepts:

 The OECD Frascati Manual (OECD, 2015) provides the relevant definitions for research and experimental development, gross domestic expenditure on R&D and researchers.
 Although an OECD manual, the application is global.
 During the 6th revision of the Frascati Manual, developing country issues were mainstreamed in the core of the Manual.
 The 7th edition was released in October 2015.

 The following definitions, taken from the 2015 edition of the Frascati Manual are relevant for computing the indicator.

 Research and experimental development (R&D) comprise creative and systematic work undertaken in order to increase the stock of knowledge - including knowledge of humankind, culture and society - and to devise new applications of available knowledge.

-Expenditures on intramural R&D represent the amount of money spent on R&D that is performed within a reporting unit.
+Researchers are professionals engaged in the conception or creation of new knowledge.
+They conduct research and improve or develop concepts, theories, models, techniques instrumentation, software or operational methods.

+The Full-time equivalent (FTE) of R&D personnel is defined as the ratio of working hours actually spent on R&D during a specific reference period (usually a calendar year) divided by the total number of hours conventionally worked in the same period by an individual or by a group.

 2.b.
-Unit of measure Proportion of GDP (%).
+Unit of measure

+Per million population.